-Whole house water treatment systems will address any potential water quality issues experienced in Windham.
+Whole house water treatment systems can address any potential water quality issues experienced in Windham.
 Matching the right technology and sizing the system to meet the water usage demands of your home are crucial to a successful outcome.
 Additionally, a professionally plumbed system is extremely important as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.
 For information on common water quality issues in regional private wells, see the link at https://windhamnh.gov/DocumentCenter/View/113/NHDES-Well.

 A water softener is a type of whole house water treatment system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.